rotki/rotki/docs/api.rst

    :resjson object result: A mapping of accounts to the DSR history report of each account.
 If an account is not in the mapping Rotki does not see anything locked in DSR for it.
    :resjson object movements: A list of deposits/withdrawals to/from the DSR for each account.
-   :resjson string gain_so_far: The total gain so far from the DSR for this account.
+   :resjson string gain_so_far: The total gain so far in DAI from the DSR for this account.
+   :resjson string gain_so_far_usd_value: The total gain so far in USD from the DSR for this account.
+The USD value is approximate.
+It's essentially the known USD values at all movements and for whatever DAI remains the current DAI price is taken into account.
    :resjsonarr string movement_type: The type of movement involving the DSR.
 Can be either "deposit" or "withdrawal".
    :resjsonarr string gain_so_far: The amount of DAI gained for this account in the DSR up until the moment of the given deposit/withdrawal.
+   :resjsonarr string gain_so_far_usd_value: The usd value equivalnt of the DAI gained for this account in the DSR up until the moment of the given deposit/withdrawal.
+The rate is the DAI/USD rate at the movement's timestamp.
    :resjsonarr string amount: The amount of DAI deposited or withdrawn from the DSR.
+   :resjsonarr string amount_usd_value: The USD euivalent value of the amount of DAI deposited or withdrawn from the DSR.
+The rate is the DAI/USD rate at the movement's timestamp.
    :resjsonarr int block_number: The block number at which the deposit or withdrawal occured.

    :statuscode 200: DSR history succesfully queried.